Almería Ripper

-The Almería Ripper (El Destripador de Almería) is the name given to an unidentified Spanish serial killer who is thought to be responsible for at least five to ten murders of prostitutes around the municipality of Almería from 1989 to 1996.
+The Almería Ripper (El Destripador de Almería) is the name given to an unidentified Spanish serial killer who is thought to be responsible for at least five to ten murders of prostitutes around the municipality of Almería from 1989 to 1995.

 His nickname derives from the belief that he was a copycat of Jack the Ripper.
 Similarly to him, the Almería Ripper was never caught and nobody has ever been charged with the murders associated with him.

 Murders

 Modus operandi

 As victims, the Ripper targeted young prostitutes he found on the streets of Almería, whom he later murdered by strangulation or blunt force trauma.
 Once dead, he moved the bodies from the crime scene to remote locations, often leaving the victims' bras or shoes behind.
 Most of them resembled each other, as they were short and had dark, curly hair.
-Notably, all the victims either had darker complexions or were part of minority background.
+Notably, all the victims either had darker complexions or were part of minority backgrounds.

 The women were usually found face up, with some showing signs of sexual violence.
 Their clothes were usually red or black, led some investigators that this might have been a factor why the Ripper chose them.